dragonfly-science/dragonfly-website/content/work/reporting-case-study/content.md

 summary: A more collaborative and efficient way to produce data-rich reports
 banner-image: /work/reporting-case-study/electricity-use-and-demand.png
 tags: capability
-quote: >
-  If I have another chance to work with Dragonfly I won't hesitate to say yes.
-  No question.
-quote-attribution: >
-  Vij Kooyela, Senior Analyst, Ministry of Business, Innovation and Employment
+testimonial:
+  - testimonials/reporting-testimonial/content.md
 logo: /work/reporting-case-study/mbie-logo.png
 CTADescriptor: some text
 CTAButton: read more
 ---

 We used our expertise in reproducible reporting to improve a team's data analysis processes.
 This saved significant time and effort in their regular report production.

 <!--more-->

 ## A complex report

 The Regional Economic Activity Report (REAR) presents population, employment, GDP and annual household income information across New Zealand's regions and Territorial Authorities.
 The report is prepared annually by MBIE.
 Pulling together this complex